 Equity is a democratically structured organization run by artists for artists.
 It is entirely self-supporting, funded by members' initiation fees and dues only.
 Equity is the united voice of its members, and its strength lies in the collective support given by its members to its members.

-The governance of Equity for 2018-2021 is vested in a national Council of 23 members from across Canada.
+The governance of Equity is vested in a national Council of 23 members from across Canada.
 The number of Councillors from each region is proportional to the number of members in each region.
 Councillors are elected for a three-year term.

 Equity's governance approach places primary importance on a board's responsibility to set specific organizational results for their organization.
 The staff of the Association is responsible for the achievement of these defined goals, within specific limits, set by Council.
 Results are monitored through rigorous evaluation of the Association's accomplishments.
 Equity's Council uses the Policy Governance model, created by Dr. John Carver, an organizational philosophy designed to empower boards of directors to fulfill their mandates.